 Lightly sear the sausages on both sides in the oil and set aside.

-In the same oil, now flavored by the sausage, very lightly sear the shrimp until they just begin to plump up, remove from the heat and set aside.
+In the same oil, now flavored by the sausage, very lightly sear the shrimp until they just begin to plump up, remove from the heat, lightly salt, and set aside.

 Follow the instructions on the Ramen noodle package, usually boiling the Chuka Soba for 4 to 5 minutes.

 Using large soup bowls, add the Ramen noodles first, then the soup broth, then the sausages and shrimp, finally the scallions and the soft boiled eggs.
 Enjoy!